Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Abstract

 \section{Abstract}

-When a deep ReLU network is initialized with small weights, GD is at first dominated by the saddle at the origin in parameter space.
-We study the so-called escape directions, which play a similar role as the eigenvectors of the Hessian for strict saddles.
-We show that the optimal escape direction features a low-rank bias in its deeper layers: the first singular value of the $\ell$-th layer weight matrix is at least $\ell^{\frac{1}{4}}$ larger than any other singular value.
+When a deep ReLU network is initialized with small weights, gradient descent (GD) is at first dominated by the saddle at the origin in parameter space.
+We study the so-called escape directions along which GD leaves the origin, which play a similar role as the eigenvectors of the Hessian for strict saddles.
+We show that the optimal escape direction features a \textit{low-rank bias} in its deeper layers: the first singular value of the $\ell$-th layer weight matrix is at least $\ell^{\frac{1}{4}}$ larger than any other singular value.
 We also prove a number of related results about these escape directions.
-We argue that this result is a first step in proving Saddle-to-Saddle dynamics in deep ReLU networks, where GD visits a sequence of saddles with increasing bottleneck rank \cite{jacot_2022_BN_rank}.
+We suggest that deep ReLU networks exhibit saddle-to-saddle dynamics, with GD visiting a sequence of saddles with increasing bottleneck rank \citep{jacot_2022_BN_rank}.